Introduction to Cluster Algebras. Chapters 4-5: Cartan matrices and Dynkin diagrams

 A~couple of examples are shown in Figure~\ref{fig:B3-C3}.
 The notation $B_3$ and $C_3$ is explained in Figure \ref{diagrams}.

 \begin{remark} It is important to stress that the meaning of double and triple arrows in a Dynkin diagram is very different from the meaning of multiple arrows in a quiver.
-A double arrow $\,1\,\, \epsfbox{B2dynk.ps}\,\,2$ in a Dynkin diagram corresponds to the submatrix $ $ of the associated Cartan matrix.
-Meanwhile, a double arrow $1 2$ in a quiver corresponds to the submatrix $ $ of the associated exchange matrix. \end{remark}
+A double arrow